ipfs/js-ipfs/README.md

 #### Create a IPFS node instance

+The basic startup flow involves (optionally) creating a Repo, creating an IPFS node, `init`-ing it so it can generate its keys, `load`-ing its configuration, and putting it online with `goOnline`.
+Here is a structural example:

 ```JavaScript
 // IPFS will need a repo, it can create one for you or you can pass
 // it a repo instance of the type IPFS Repo